naacl-org/naacl-org.github.com/minutes/2018/index.md

 - TODO: Discuss this and nail down a policy later in this board meeting.

 ### NAACL 2018 Program Committee (Heng Ji and Amanda Stent)
--As a field was can do better than TPMS for assigning reviewers.
+- As a field was can do better than TPMS for assigning reviewers.
   - We need to be able to have area chairs assign papers to reviewers that they don’t know.
 - May also need tools for checking for submission overlap with TACL and other organizations.
 - We should be able to find near-duplicate submissions.